thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * Open an issue telling me your remarks and suggestion

 ### Usage and arguments
-AnnA was made with usability in mind.
-With the right arguments, you can have to enter only one command in the console to get your filtered decks.
-All the settings you might want to edit are in the agument of the AnnA Class.
+AnnA was made with customizability in mind.
+All the settings you might want to edit are arguments of the call of AnnA Class.
+Don't be frightened, many of those settings are rarely used and the default values should be good for almost anyone.
+The file `example_files/autorun.py` mention the most important arguments.
 Here are the arguments with the relevant explanation:

  * `show_banner` used to display a nice banner when instantiating the collection.
 Default is `True`.
  * `deckname` the deck containing the cards you want to review.
 If you don't supply this value or make a mistake, AnnA will ask you to type in the deckname, with autocompletion enabled (use `<TAB>`).
 Default is `None`.